X-ray spectroscopy: Spherical grating mounts

 Henry Augustus Rowland (1848–1901) devised an instrument that allowed the use of a single optical element that combines diffraction and focusing: a spherical grating.
 Reflectivity of X-rays is low, regardless of the used material and therefore, grazing incidence upon the grating is necessary.
 X-ray beams impinging on a smooth surface at a few degrees glancing angle of incidence undergo external total reflection which is taken advantage of to enhance the instrumental efficiency substantially.

-Denoted by R the radius of a spherical grating.
-Imagine a circle with half the radius R tangent to the center of the grating surface.
-This small circle is called the Rowland circle.
-If the entrance slit is anywhere on this circle, then a beam passing the slit and striking the grating will be split into a specularly reflected beam, and beams of all diffraction orders, that come into focus at certain points on the same circle.
+R denotes the radius of curvature of a spherical grating.
+The Rowland circle is an imaginary circle with a radius of R/2, positioned so that it is tangent to the center of the spherical grating surface.
+When both the entrance slit and the detector lie on this Rowland circle, light incident on the grating is both diffracted and focused by the same spherical grating.
+Each wavelength is diffracted at a specific angle according to Bragg's law, and the Rowland geometry ensures the diffracted beams come into focus along the circle.
+This setup allows for high spectral energy resolution without the need for additional focusing optics.